Biden hails passage of infrastructure plan as 'monumental step forward'

 Early Friday, passage was far from assured.

-Despite hours of cajoling lawmakers, party leaders had risked seeing Biden's two-pronged legislative strategy collapse as they failed to unite the party's feuding progressive and moderate factions.
+Despite hours of cajoling lawmakers, party leaders had risked seeing Biden's two-pronged legislative strategy -- linking the two big packages -- collapse as they failed to unite the party's feuding progressive and moderate factions.

 The legacy-making vote Friday came at a pivotal time for Biden, as he faced plunging personal approval ratings and a humiliating upset defeat for his Democratic Party in the Virginia gubernatorial election.